cjdoris/ExactpAdics/docs/valuations.md

 > {:.ret}
 {:.intrinsic}

-True if v is coercible to an absolute precision diff for x.
+True if `v` is coercible to an absolute precision diff for `x`.
 Also returns the coerced value.

 > **IsValidRelativePrecision** (x :: *RngMPolElt_FldPadExact*, v)